the-events-calendar/event-tickets/readme.txt

 = [5.0.4.2] 2020-12-29 =

 * Fix - Resolve JavaScript validation issues with start/end date fields when saving tickets in the Classic Editor using a variety of date formats.
 [ET-987]
+* Tweak - Point PUE URLs to the correct servers to avoid redirects.

 = [5.0.4.1] 2020-12-16 =